kb8u/tvdx/client/win32/fm/README.txt

 You have installed a program to read the log files of the SDR# plugin called FM DX RDS Data Logger.
+See SDR_SHARP_README.txt for more information on installing and configuring that plugin.

-This program scans the log files of tha plugin and displays the stations dected at https://rabbitears.info/fm_all_tuners where maps are available to show what FM transmitters were detected by all participants.
+This program scans the log files of that plugin and displays the stations dected at https://rabbitears.info/fm_all_tuners where maps are available to show what FM transmitters were detected by all participants.
 You must email webmaster@rabbitears.info with a description for the map, latitude, and longitude so that the site will accept your data and show your location.
 You will get a numeric ID back that will be used to create a map specific to your location.

-The program that does the scanning is normally installed to c:\FMDX\fm_dx_reporter.exe  Also, a scheduled task has been configured so that the program starts automatically after installation and after each computer restart.
+This program is normally installed to c:\FMDX\fm_dx_reporter.exe  Also, a scheduled task has been configured so that the program starts automatically after installation and after each computer restart.
 SDR# will not be started automatically, you'll need to do that.
 If SDR# is not started, this program will do nothing.

+Windows Defender may issue a security warning 'Win32/Execution.ST!ml' flagging this program.
+It is because the installer ran a program to schedule the task so the warning may be disregarded.

 If you want to stop the scheduled task, that can be accomplished graphically through the windows task scheduler or running a command (Windows key + r):